· 3 min read

 The Jersey Shore Italian sub is sized for the beach before it is anything else.
 A shore counter builds it on a long Italian roll that can run two feet, sells it by the half-foot and the whole, and wraps it tight so it survives a walk down the boardwalk and an afternoon on the sand.
 Capicola, prosciutto, and Genoa salami shingle the length of it with provolone, then a dress of oil, red wine vinegar, oregano, lettuce, tomato, and hot peppers goes on, and the thing is cut on the bias into shareable lengths.
 The scale is the identity here.
 This is a sub built to feed a beach blanket, not one person at a counter, and the wrap and the length are engineered around carrying it somewhere and splitting it.

 The cold Italian sub wears a different name in almost every region that makes it, and the shore version is one dialect of a sandwich spoken across a quarter of the country.
-Philadelphia says hoagie, New York says hero, southern New England says grinder, and a hundred delis just say "Italian," all of them naming the same architecture under local words and local dressing rules.
-The shore's own contribution is the size and the boardwalk it is carried onto.
+New York says hero, southern New England says grinder, and a hundred delis just say "Italian," all of them naming the same shingled architecture under local words and local dressing rules.
+The shore's own contribution is the size, the oil-and-vinegar insistence, and the boardwalk the sub is carried onto.
 A submarine ordered hot, with the meats griddled or the provolone melted, is a separate sandwich that happens to start on the same roll.

 Famous for Subs Since 1946

-The shore sub has no inventor, but it has a landmark, and the landmark is dated.
-White House Sub Shop opened in 1946 at the corner of Mississippi and Arctic avenues in Atlantic City, founded by Anthony "Tony" Basile with his aunt Basilia and uncle Alfred "Fritz" Sacco, in a building whose front had been Basile's tailor shop.
-Its subs ran roughly two feet long from the start, and the shop turned its location near the casinos and the boardwalk into a half-century of celebrity custom.
+White House Sub Shop opened in 1946, founded by Anthony "Tony" Basile with his aunt Basilia and uncle Alfred "Fritz" Sacco, in a building whose front had been Basile's tailor shop.
+By most accounts his wife had been selling sandwiches from the kitchen during the war, and after it Basile closed the tailoring side and opened the front as a cold submarine counter.
+Its subs ran roughly two feet long, and the shop turned its spot near the casinos and the boardwalk into a half-century of celebrity custom whose photographs cover the walls.

 Read next